ArdanaLabs/ardana-dollar/endpoint-spec.md

 This document describes the endpoint interfaces and properties for the ardana-dollar project.

-This allows us to describe the behaviors seen in the Solidity source implementation (MakerDAI), and create a simple plutus interface to match
+This allows us to describe the behaviors seen in the Solidity source implementation (MakerDAO), and create a simple plutus interface to match

 As endpoints are implemented, we will add additional information including graph-viz state machine diagrams, example calls and expected outputs, etc.